 To qualify for benefits under a medical-vocational allowance, an applicant will have to complete a series of medical examinations to determine their residual functional capacity (RFC).
 The RFC rating will be a determining factor whether the applicant qualifies for disability.
 The Social Security Administration will review your RFC rating to determine if you are capable of performing the necessary tasks for your job and if you have the ability to perform the tasks required for another job.
 If the evidence provided establishes that your impairment prohibits you from doing either, you could qualify for Social Security benefits under a medical-vocational allowance.
 Talk to our Farmington disability lawyers about completing an RFC and the steps required to obtain the benefits you need.

 HOW TO APPLY FOR DISABILITY BENEFITS AS A RESULT OF DISABLING ADHD?

 The Social Security Administration will want to have written documentation of your symptoms from any medical personnel.
 Employment letters, psychological exams, treatment methods, and academic records may all be useful.
 Having significant documented limitations will increase the chance that your benefits application is approved.

-Individuals can apply for disability with adult ADHD by contacting the Social Security administration or by visiting your local administration office.
+Individuals can apply for disability with adult ADHD by contacting the Social Security Administration or visiting your local administration office.

-For more than 20 years Fayetteville AR disability lawyer Ken Kieklak, Attorney at Law has worked to secure benefits for the people who need it most.
+For more than 20 years, our Arkansas disability lawyers have worked to secure benefits for the people who need it most.
+Being approved for disability often seems like a herculean undertaking, especially if you suffer from adult ADHD.
+Our experienced lawyers are here for you.
 If you or a loved one has a medical condition and cannot work, it is important to speak to a disability attorney about benefits.
-You can arrange for a free legal consultation by calling (479) 251-7767 or contact us online.
+You can arrange for a free legal consultation by calling (479) 316-0438.